-Network Code # of Stations Network Name CI 194 Southern California Seismic Network (SCSN), Caltech CE 45 California Strong Motion Instrumentation Program (CSMIP), CGS NP 8 National Strong-Motion Project (NSMP), USGS ВК 5 Berkeley Digital Seismic Network (BDSN), University of California at Berkeley NC 4 Northern California Seismic Network (NCSN), USGS PG 1 PG&E WR 1 California Division of Water Resources (CDWR) Total 258
+Network Code # of Stations Network Name CI 313 Southern California Seismic Network (SCSN), Caltech CE 253 California Strong Motion Instrumentation Program (CSMIP), CGS NP 43 National Strong-Motion Project (NSMP), USGS ВК 20 Berkeley Digital Seismic Network (BDSN), University of California at Berkeley NC 69 Northern California Seismic Network (NCSN), USGS PG 10 PG&E WR 7 California Division of Water Resources (CDWR) Total 738 23 others

-In collaboration with the Natural Hazards Risk and Resilience Research center (NHR3), we downloaded volume 1 (digital uncorrected) data from the two mainshocks on July 6-7 2019 from the CESMD web site.
-In total, 752 records were downloaded and processed using standard processing procedures developed in the Pacific Earthquake Engineering Research center for Next-Generation Attenuation (NGA) projects (e.g., Ancheta et al. 2014), which removes any static offset effects that might otherwise be present and filters the ground motions to minimize effects of low-frequency noise.
+In collaboration with the Natural Hazards Risk and Resilience Research center (NHR3), we downloaded volume 1 (digital uncorrected) data from the mainshock (M 7.1) and its main foreshock (M 6.4) on July 6-7 2019 from the CESMD web site.
+Additional M7.1 ground motions were downloaded and processed July 30-31 2019.
+In total, 1232 records were downloaded and processed using standard processing procedures developed in the Pacific Earthquake Engineering Research center for Next-Generation Attenuation (NGA) projects (e.g., Ancheta et al. 2014), which removes any static offset effects that might otherwise be present and filters the ground motions to minimize effects of low-frequency noise.

-We have compiled the $V{s30}$ site parameter for each station (i.e., time-averaged shear wave velocity in upper 30 m of site).
-For 285 stations, we retrieved $V{s30}$ values from the NGA-West2 site database (Seyhan et al. 2014).
-For the remaining stations, which were not considered in the NGA-West2 project, we estimate site parameters using two proxy-based $V{s30}$ estimation models.
-The first is a raster map utilizing surface geology and topographic slope (Wills et al. 2015), and uses kriging methods to consider proximity to existing in situ $V_s$ measurements (Thompson 2018).
+We have compiled the V{s30} site parameter for each station (i.e., time-averaged shear wave velocity in upper 30 m of site).
+For 285 stations, we retrieved V{s30} values from the NGA-West2 site database (Seyhan et al. 2014).
+For the remaining stations, which were not considered in the NGA-West2 project, we estimate site parameters using two proxy-based V{s30} estimation models.
+The first is a raster map utilizing surface geology and topographic slope (Wills et al. 2015), and uses kriging methods to consider proximity to existing in situ V_s measurements (Thompson 2018).
 Due to limited seismic velocity measurements in the region, direct use of the Wills et al. (2015) model is similar to the use of the kriging method.
 The second model is that of Yong (2016), which uses a three-part geomorphometric terrain classification scheme of Iwahashi & Pike (2007).
-Final $V{s30}$ values were computed for each site that lacked situ $V{s30}$ measurements using a weighting scheme of $\frac{1}{2}$ and $\frac{1}{2}$ , respectively, for each of the aforementioned models.
-These weights were based on previous experience of proxy-based $V{s30}$ predictive power from past NGA studies (e.g., Seyhan et al. 2014, Ahdi et al. 2017).
+Final V{s30} values were computed for each site that lacked situ V{s30} measurements using a weighting scheme of $\frac{14}{5}$ and $\frac{16}{5}$, respectively, for each of the aforementioned models.
+These weights were based on previous experience of proxy-based V{s30} predictive power from past NGA studies (e.g., Seyhan et al. 2014, Ahdi et al. 2017).

-Rupture distances ( $R{RUP}$ ) and distances to the surface projection of the fault ( $R{JB}$ ) are identical for the preliminary finite fault models, because these models reach the surface and have vertical dips (90 degrees).
+Rupture distances (R{RUP}) and distances to the surface projection of the fault (R{JB}) are identical for the preliminary finite fault models, because these models reach the surface and have vertical dips (90 degrees).
 These distances have been evaluated using the simplified linear representation of slightly irregular (variable strike) surfaces provided by E. Thompson (personal communication, 2019) and are shown in Figure 1.
 The sources are taken as strike-slip with magnitudes of 6.4 and 7.1.

-Figure 37 compares median-component (RotD50, as given by Boore 2010) ground motions as a function of rupture distance for three general groups of site class (> 760, 360-760, and < 360 m/s), using the intensity measures of peak acceleration (PGA) and pseudo-spectral acceleration response spectra (PSA) for two oscillator periods (0.2 and 1.0 s).
-Also shown in Figure 37 is the average prediction of four NGA-West2 models (Abrahamson et al. 2014; Boore et al. 2014; Campbell and Bozorgnia 2014; Chiou and Youngs 2014) along with a range of plus and minus one total standard deviation.
-The ground motion models are plotted for $V{s30}$ = 360 m/s.
+Figure 40 compares median-component (RotD50, as given by Boore 2010) ground motions as a function of rupture distance for three general groups of site class (> 760, 360-760, and < 360 m/s), using the intensity measures of peak acceleration (PGA) and pseudo-spectral acceleration response spectra (PSA) for two oscillator periods (0.2 and 1.0 s).
+Also shown in Figure 40 is the average prediction of four NGA-West2 models (Abrahamson et al. 2014; Boore et al. 2014; Campbell and Bozorgnia 2014; Chiou and Youngs 2014) along with a range of plus and minus one total standard deviation.
+The ground motion models are plotted for V{s30} = 360 m/s.
 Three key findings of this preliminary analyses are: